 Most VPNs can easily hide your IPv4 address, but many VPNs can leak your IP address through various security vulnerabilities.
 Furthermore, not all VPNs hide your IPv6 address.
 Choose a VPN that either disables IPv6 or can prevent IPv6 leaks by default.

-If you’re not sure how to set up a VPN just follow the simple steps below.
+If you’re not sure how to set up a VPN just follow the simple steps outlined earlier in this article.

 2. Use a proxy to change your IP address